 Dr Patrice Mollard from Montpellier described the complicated control of the somatotropic axis.
-In the 1980s the model was simple, he said, but it has changed since then to a more complicated scheme, with postulated involvement of somatostatin-expressing neurones, GHRH-expressing neurones, somatotrophs and gut hormones.
+In the 1980s the model was simple, he said, but it has changed since then to a more complicated scheme, with postulated involvement of somatostatin-expressing neurons, GHRH-expressing neurones, somatotrophs and gut hormones.
 Are mice suitable models for assessment of GH release relative to human physiology and pathology (acromegaly)?
 They do seem to be helpful in showing how GH is generated.
 GHRH can be targeted very efficiently, and manipulated.

 Long capillary loops which ascend into the arcuate nucleus of the hypothalamus have been demonstrated in mice and in humans (by post mortem injections).
 Dr Mollard described the development of imaging techniques to investigate their function.
 A new, highly sensitive mGH ELISA has been developed.
 Mice only have 2 or 3ml of blood, but a tail blood sampling method has been worked out.
-The new ELISA only needs a couple of μl so this allows longitudinal studies to be performed in the same mouse and it allows estimation of GH secretion rates.
+The new ELISA only needs a couple of μ l so this allows longitudinal studies to be performed in the same mouse and it allows estimation of GH secretion rates.

 To examine the large-scale 3D organisation of GH cells, and how the population of GH cells generates pulses, transgenic mice were used.
 Surprisingly, imaging showed not that the pituitary was a patchwork of endocrine cells but that the cells formed a network, each cell in contact with the others.
 To investigate further GH rhythms, optogenetic manipulation of GHRH hormones in GHRH-Cre mice was used.
 Neurones can be switched on and off on demand, to investigate their function and to estimate the rate of hormone release.
-It is assumed that acromegaly is based on disorganisation of the GH cell network and GH secretion.
-We now have the ability to use genetically modified mouse models to understand how GH is released into the blood, and we can use these models to study the hypothalamus and pituitary.
-The techniques permit study of the 3D organisation of cells, and the manipulation and monitoring of cell activities in vivo.
-This should progress our understanding of how pituitary secretion is disorganised in acromegaly.